Herminio Aquino: Post-political life

 Aquino returned to private life as a businessman.
 He became chairman and president of Buenavista Management Corporation which serves as management consultants, financial advisors, and project packagers.
 He was concurrently the chairman Trackworks Inc., an advertising and retail company for Metro Rail Transit.

 He was the campaign manager and fund raiser for the Aksyon Demokratiko Party.
 He was invited by Raul Roco to be his running mate for the 2004 elections.
 He accepted the offer to run for the position of Vice President of the Philippines.
 However, he gathered less than a million votes and lost to Noli de Castro.

 He returned again to private life and his previous position in business.

 In 2013 elections, he ran for congressman in 3rd district of Tarlac under the Liberal Party.
 However, he placed third and lost to Concepcion Mayor Noel Villanueva.

 He served as the national chairman of Aksyon Demokratiko.

 Personal life and death

 Hermie, as many call him, was married to Ma.
 Victoria Guanzon.
-Their four children are Servillano II, Paolo Antonio, and Ma.
-Theresa Belinda and Ma.
+Their four children are Servillano III, Paolo Antonio, Ma.
+Theresa Belinda, and Ma.
 Camille Corazon.

 Aquino died due to complications from cancer on July 31, 2021, at the age of 72, more than a month after his half-grandnephew Benigno III died.